hongseok-yang/logic21/README.md

 2. A submission should be at most 3 pages not including bibliography.
 3. Topic: MaxSAT Solver.
 4. Deadline: __**23:59 of the 3rd of May in 2021 (Monday).
 Summit in KLMS.**__
+5. Thinking about the following questions may help you.
+  i.
+What is a MaxSAT solver?
+  ii.
+What are the most popular algorithms used for efficient modern MaxSAT solvers?
+Are the ideas from the DPLL algorithm and clause learning used in those solves?
+If so, why?
+If not, why not? iii.
+What are the common applications of MaxSAT solvers?
+What would be a new interesting application for those solvers?
+For that application, do you expect that the algorithms for MaxSAT solvers or the interfaces to the solvers should be changed?
+If yes, how? iv.
+How well do modern MaxSAT solvers perform?
+What are the most popular MaxSAT solvers?
+  v.
+What do you think should be the next step in the work on MaxSAT solvers?

 ## 8. Programming Assignment and Report